wwce/terraform/aws/transitgateway-demo-v2/README.md

 ## 2 x VM-Series / Transit Gateway / 2 x Spokes VPCs
-This build is an iteration of [djspears build](https://github.com/wwce/terraform/tree/master/aws/TGW-VPC) that contains the following differences:
+This build is a further iteration of [mattmclimans build](https://github.com/wwce/terraform/tree/master/aws/TGW-VPC)  that contains the following differences:
-1. Spoke-to-Internet traffic explicitly flows through firewall-1 (no SNAT).
-2. Spoke-to-Spoke traffic explicitly flows through firewall-2 (no SNAT).
-3. Creation of dedicated route tables for each subnet (main route table is not used).
+1. Added HA Failover script that is found in the AWS CFT section.
+2. Addtional subnets and NAT Gateways to support the lambda function

 ## Overview
 <p align="center">